cran-task-views/OfficialStatistics/OfficialStatistics2.md

 - `r pkg("SDaA")` is designed to reproduce results from Lohr, S. (1999) 'Sampling: Design and Analysis, Duxbury' and includes the data sets from this book.
--   The main contributions of `r pkg("samplingVarEst")` are Jackknife alternatives for variance estimation of unequal probability with one or two stage designs.
+- `r pkg("samplingVarEst")` implements Jackknife methods for variance estimation of unequal probability with one or two stage designs.
 - `r pkg("memisc")` includes tools for the management of survey data, graphics and simulation.
 - `r pkg("anesrake")` provides a comprehensive